daniel-salgado/M-Test/README.md

 # M-Test

-## Console application
+## Console Application

-I choose conlose application due to its simplicity to develop.
+I chose console application due to its simplicity to develop.

 ## Architecture

 Although this is a small application, I separated in a way that could be easy to mantain.
-The solution is composed by an excutable file and 2 DLLs
+The solution is composed by an excutable file and 2 DLLs.

 ### MYOB-Test.exe

-Will do the user interface.
-A console application might not be the most appropriated to some users, but it is possible to develop a UI and still will work properly.
+This will do the user interface.
+A console application might not be the most appropriated to some users, but it is possible to develop a bettwr UI and still will work properly using the provided DLLs.

 ### EmployeePaySlipCore.dll